hms-dbmi/pic-sure-hpds-genotype-load-example/README.md

 Then pointing your web browser at the IP of your docker host.

 Because there is NO SECURITY on this validation `Jupyter Notebook`, it is recommended that you close off the firewall and SSH tunnel to the host in order to do your validation.
+Use `localhost` in your browser to load the `Jupyter Notebook`.